swork/home-cooked-router/_posts/2025-11-27-initial-fs.md

 When it succeeds this procedure yields a bootable root FS card with a basic network config for my use and a basic user account for me, including authorizing my SSH key for immediate login.

 So next steps will be more Ansible work for post-boot fixups that end with the running router.
 I can't wait!
+(Not really.
+I've been putting this entire process off for months, having had similar projects take far more time than budgeted over and over in the past.
+I do intend to finish, though...)